Aliases for MBP Gene

 GeneCards Summary for MBP Gene

 MBP (Myelin Basic Protein) is a Protein Coding gene.
-Diseases associated with MBP include akinetic mutism and chiari malformation.
-Among its related pathways are Neural Crest Differentiation and Spinal Cord Injury.
-GO annotations related to this gene include protease binding and structural constituent of myelin sheath.
+Diseases associated with MBP include Demyelinating Disease and Secondary Progressive Multiple Sclerosis.
+Among its related pathways are Spinal Cord Injury and G-protein signaling Ras family GTPases in kinase cascades (scheme).
+Gene Ontology (GO) annotations related to this gene include protease binding and structural constituent of myelin sheath.

 The classic group of MBP isoforms (isoform 4-isoform 14) are with PLP the most abundant protein components of the myelin membrane in the CNS.
 They have a role in both its formation and stabilization.
 The smaller isoforms might have an important role in remyelination of denuded axons in multiple sclerosis.
 The non-classic group of MBP isoforms (isoform 1-isoform 3/Golli-MBPs) may preferentially have a role in the early developing brain long before myelination, maybe as components of transcriptional complexes, and may also be involved in signaling pathways in T-cells and neural cells.
 Differential splicing events combined with optional post-translational modifications give a wide spectrum of isomers, with each of them potentially having a specialized function.
 Induces T-cell proliferation.